Examples of Bookkeeping for a Small Business

 Did you know that only 40% of business owners feel they are extremely or very knowledgeable about accounting and finances, including bookkeeping?
 That leaves over half of the 30.7 million small businesses in the US with owners who aren’t confident in one of the foundational aspects of running a business—managing and tracking money.

 If you’re one of those business owners, that’s okay!
 Part of being a business owner is jumping in and doing your best, despite not knowing everything.
 Some more good news: you don’t have to do it alone.
-There are many solutions that can help you.
+There are many solutions that can help you, like accounting software.

 Let’s take a look at some common bookkeeping tasks, how to set up bookkeeping processes, and how to determine if you may need to outsource these accounting functions in order to focus on what you do best—growing your business.